-181. In this section, we describe evidence we have reviewed relating to the competitive effects of the merger in Greenwich.
-A map of the cinemas in this local area is given in Annex 4.
+188. In this section, we describe evidence we have reviewed relating to the competitive effects of the merger in Greenwich.
+A map of the cinemas in this local area is provided in Annex 4.

 Competition in Greenwich and fascia reduction